Healthy Homes Assessment Pakowhai

 Insulation Pakowhai

-Underfloor and ceiling insulation is a requirement to all rental houses from 1 July 2019.
-All landlords and property managers should make sure the insulation meets the new standard.
-In some instances, an existing insulation on the ceiling or in the sub floor space may require to be filled with or replaced.
+Underfloor and ceiling insulation is mandatory in all rental houses since July 1, 2019.
+All landlords and property managers must ensure that the insulation is up to this new quality.
+In some cases, an existing insulation on the ceiling or in the subfloor space may require to be topped up or replaced.

-A properly insulated home will reduce the risk of condensation and lessen the likelihood of mould and dampness and also makes much easier to the house to retain the heat.
+A properly insulated home will reduce the risk of condensation and reduce the chances of mould and dampness as well as making an easier task to the home to retain the heat.

 Check out the complete details of the Healthy Homes insulation quality.